jefferyto/openwrt-vivarium/README.md

     *   `sdk/package/feeds`: Symbolic links to packages in `sdk/feeds`.

-    *   `sdk/staging_dir/hostpkg`: Where host packages are installed.

-    *   `sdk/staging_dir/target`: Headers and other supporting files installed by target library packages, for use when compiling other target packages.
+    *   `sdk/staging_dir`: Supporting files installed by host and target packages, for use when compiling other target packages.

     *   `sdk/tmp`: Temporary files.

-    There are also two "special" subdirectories:
+    Subdirectories with "special" functionality:

     *   `sdk/overrides`: Files placed here will be copied into the SDK directory in the builder container, allowing files to be